 At least 4 dead after train carrying 350 people derails in Taiwan

-TAIPEI: A train derailed in a tunnel in eastern Taiwan on Friday (Apr 2), with at least four people feared dead so far and more than 20 injured, the fire department said.
+TAIPEI: A train derailed in a tunnel in Taiwan on Friday (Apr 2) after apparently hitting a truck, with at least four people feared dead and more than 20 injured, as rescuers struggled to reach crushed carriages, the fire department said.

 The train, travelling to Taitung, came off the rails in a tunnel just north of Hualien causing some carriages to hit the wall of the tunnel, the fire department said in a statement.